pixled/esp-pixled-driver/README.md

 Additionally, the following function is available **only** for RGBW strips, to manually control the white LED :

 #### `strip.setRgbwPixel(int index, uint8_t red, uint8_t green, uint8_t blue, uint8_t white)`
 With red, green, blue in [0-255].

 Note that it is **not required** to use this function to use the white LED!
-It is recommended to use the `setRgbPixel` function even on RGBW strips, to efficiently convert RGB colors to RGBW and smartly use the available white LED.
+It is recommended to use the `setRgbPixel()` function even on RGBW strips, to efficiently convert RGB colors to RGBW and smartly use the available white LED.

+Moreover, the `setHsbPixel()` method apply to an `RgbwStrip` automatically takes advantage of the white LED.

 ## Efficiently use the generic Strip interface
 One of the main interest of this library is the ability to seamlessly drive **any** type of led hardware thanks to a generic interface.